2019–20 United States network television schedule

-The 2019–20 network television schedule for the five major English-language commercial broadcast networks in the United States covers the prime time hours from September 2019 to August 2020.
+The 2019–20 network television schedule for the five major English-language commercial broadcast networks that air in the United States covers the prime time hours from September 2019 to August 2020.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 2018–19 season.

 NBC was the first to announce its fall schedule on May 12, 2019, followed by Fox on May 13, ABC on May 14, CBS on May 15, and The CW on May 16, 2019.

 PBS is not included, as member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
 Ion Television, The CW Plus, and MyNetworkTV are also not included since the networks' schedules comprise syndicated reruns (with limited original programming on the latter two).
 The CW does not air network programming on Saturday nights.

 New series are highlighted in bold.

 All times are U.S. Eastern and Pacific Time (except for some live sports or events).
 Subtract one hour for Central, Mountain, Alaska, and Hawaii–Aleutian times.

 Each of the 30 highest-rated shows is listed with its rank and rating as determined by Nielsen Media Research.

 The TV season was strongly affected by the COVID-19 pandemic.
 While the full impact of the health catastrophe did not hit until March 2020, by which time the network shows had already filmed the majority of their seasons' scripts, the entire primetime slate halted production that spring and did not resume it until the fall of 2020.